uc-cdis/fence/README.md

 ## Authentication and Authorization

 We use JSON Web Tokens (JWTs) as the format for our authentication mechanism.
+There are following types of tokens:

+- OIDC id token, this token is supposed to be used by OIDC client to get user's identity from the token content
+- OIDC access token, this token can be sent to Gen3 services via bearer header and get protected resources.
+- OIDC refresh token, this token can be sent to fence to request a new access / id token.

 ### JWT Information